ZacSweers/barber/README.md

 Required attributes
 -------------------
-If you want to require an attribute to be specified (beyond just checking if the value is still the default), you can use the `@Required` annotation as well.
+If you want to require an attribute to be specified, you can use the `@Required` annotation as well.

 ```java
 @Required